MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - Use a partner NVA if you can't use Application Gateway v2 for the security of HTTP/S apps.

-- Deploy Azure Application Gateway v2, or partner NVAs used for inbound HTTP/S connections, within the landing-zone virtual network and with the apps that they're securing.
+- Deploy Azure Application Gateway v2 or partner NVAs used for inbound HTTP/S connections within the landing-zone virtual network and with the apps that they're securing.

 - Use a DDoS standard protection plan for all public IP addresses in a landing zone.